innotrade/enapso-graphdb-client/README.md

     // if a result was successfully returned if (binding.success) {
-        // transform the bindings into a more convenient result format (optional) resultset = EnapsoGraphDBClient.transformBindingsToResultSet(binding, {
+        // transform the bindings into a more convenient result format
+        // (optional)
+        resultset = EnapsoGraphDBClient.transformBindingsToResultSet(
+            binding, {
-            // drop the prefixes for easier resultset readability (optional)
+              // drop the prefixes for easier resultset readability
+              // (optional)
               dropPrefixes: true
-        });
+            }
+        );
     }

     // log original SPARQL result and beautified result set to the console